PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Sharn/Kogs Ritual Chamber.md

 1. **Initial Escape:**
     - **Obstacle:** Ground shaking, debris falling.
     - **Skills:** Athletics, Acrobatics, Investigation.
-    - **Success:** The party discovers a hidden passage leading to the next chamber.
+    - **Success:** The party discovers a hidden passage to the side leading to the next chamber.
-    - **Failure:** The party stumbles, causing delays and potential damage.
+    - **Failure:** The party stumbles, allowing the automaton to attack.

 ### Chamber 2: Lava Moat Chamber